effektif/user-docs/docs/cases.rst

 While entering a comment,
 you can ‘mention’ someone by typing a ``@`` and choosing their name from the list.
 When you mention someone in a comment,
-Effektif sends them an email notification to bring them into the discussion.
+Signavio Workflow sends them an email notification to bring them into the discussion.

 .. figure:: /_static/images/cases/comments/mention.png